When you have good credit, refinancing your student loans to a lower interest rate or more attractive term can be a smart move.

 Maybe you didn’t finish school, whether you planned to go back and finish or not?
 Can you refinance your education loan?
 Yes, you can through some lenders, but is it the best idea?
 If you left school early and have student loan debt, the first step is to make sure your loans aren’t in default.

 You want to avoid defaulting on your student loans at all costs so make sure you know your repayment options.
 Often people who leave school turn to forbearance and deferment to avoid having to pay back their loans immediately.
 They don’t realize that the interest still grows on their account so their situation really isn’t improving.

 A better option is to look to change the repayment options if possible.
 If you have federal student loan debt, your best option is probably to look into an income-driven repayment program like REPAYE.

 If you have bad credit, you might not get the interest rate you were hoping for when you first thought about refinancing your student loan debt.
-The good news is that bad credit is something that is easily fixable and you can always refinance again after your credit improves.
+The good news is that bad credit is something that can be fixed.
 So how do you improve your credit?

-As we discussed earlier, your debt to income ratio is just the amount of revolving debt you have compared to your monthly income.
-You can improve your DTI 2 ways: lower the amount of debt you have or increase your income.
+As we discussed earlier, your DTI ratio is the amount of debt you have compared to your monthly income.
+You can improve your DTI in two ways: lower the amount of debt you have or increase your income.

 Do you know how many people hurt their credit just by missing payments or making late payments?
-Even if you have to automate your payments or send yourself annoying reminders every month, paying your bills on time every month can have a huge impact on improving your credit.
+Even if you have to automate your payments and use autopay or send yourself annoying reminders every month, paying your bills on time every month can have a huge impact on improving your credit.
 This is one of the best personal finance hacks to boost credit.

-Another way to improve your credit is to use less of it.
+Another way to improve your credit is to simply use less of it.
 This affects your credit utilization, which lenders often look at when you apply to refinance.
-Aim to use less than 30 percent of your available credit line, but if you can get even lower, then go for it.

 Have you ever considered refinancing your student loans?
 Why or why not?